ihateemoji/bitwig-studio/README.md

-Crappy template I wrote for the Bitwig Studio 5.
+Crappy xbps-src template for the Bitwig Studio 5.